The Italian Connection

-The Italian Connection (La mala ordina, also released as Manhunt in the City and Manhunt in Milan) is a 1972 noir-thriller film directed and co-written by Fernando Di Leo; starring Mario Adorf, Henry Silva, Woody Strode, Adolfo Celi, Luciana Paluzzi, Francesca Romana Coluzzi, Sylva Koscina, and Cyril Cusack.
+The Italian Connection (La mala ordina, also released as Manhunt in the City and Manhunt in Milan) is a 1972 poliziottesco film directed and co-written by Fernando Di Leo; starring Mario Adorf, Henry Silva, Woody Strode, Adolfo Celi, Luciana Paluzzi, Francesca Romana Coluzzi, Sylva Koscina, and Cyril Cusack.

 The film is the second part of Di Leo's “Milieu trilogy”, preceded by Caliber 9 (also 1972) and followed by The Boss (1973).
 It was released to Italian theatres on September 2, 1972.

 Plot

 Hitmen Dave Catania and Frank Webster are dispatched from New York to Milan to find and kill Luca Canali, a small-time pimp accused of stealing a mob heroin shipment.
-Local mafia Don Vito Tressoldi is upset by the Americans intrusion on his turf, but is forced to play along by collecting Canali for them.
-Don Vito deploys a city-wide network of spies and informants to find Canali, but he manages to narrowly evade them, even as his own friends turn on him.
+Local mafia Don Vito Tressoldi is upset by the Americans intrusion on his turf, but is forced to play along by seeking to collect Canali for them.
+Don Vito's city-wide network of informants, including Canali's own friends, try to find him, but he manages repeatedly to narrowly evade them.

 It transpires that Don Vito actually stole the shipment himself and framed Canali.
 He resorts to having Canali's wife and daughter killed to draw him out.
 Enraged, Canali goes on a violent rampage of revenge against the mob, picking off the members of Don Vito's gang and eventually killing the boss himself in his own office.

 Canali leads Catania and Webster to a final confrontation in a wrecking yard, where he manages to kill them both but is severely wounded in the process.
-Exhausted, Canali collapses, leaving it ambiguous if he survives or not.
+Exhausted, Canali collapses, leaving it ambiguous whether he survives or not.